-Elective Fees - An elective fee is a charge that is imposed upon an individual in exchange for access to an elective service and is not required within the scope of a his or her academic career or employment.
+An elective fee is a charge that is imposed upon an individual in exchange for access to an elective service and is not required within the scope of his or her academic career or employment.
 Examples include finance charges, recreation fees, event fees, rental fees, etc.

 The following fees and charges are excluded from this policy:

-- Tuition, room & board, and any other fee or charge approved by the Board of Regents;
+- Tuition, room and board, and any other fee or charge approved by the Board of Regents

-UMC shall make available a "Request for Fee Imposition or Revision" form for use by University schools and departments.
+The University Management Committee shall make available a "Request for Fee Imposition or Revision" form for use by University schools and departments.
 To request imposition or revision of a fee, the completed form shall be submitted to the Office of Financial Planning.
-At a minimum, the following information shall be provided to UMC:
+At a minimum, the following information shall be provided to the University Management Committee:

 All submitted requests shall be approved and signed by the dean or vice president responsible for the requesting school or department.
 All course-related fees shall be submitted through the dean and the Office of the Provost.

-The director of financial planning, the vice provost for research and strategic initiatives, and the University registrar shall review and assess each request.
-If the request results in a less than material impact, the fee subcommittee may decide to administratively approve the proposal.
-Otherwise, they will refer the request to the UMC.
+The Office of Financial Planning, the Vice Provost, and the University Registrar shall review and assess each request.
+If the request results in a less-than-material impact, the fee subcommittee may decide to administratively approve the proposal.
+Otherwise, they will refer the request to the University Management Committee.

-Based upon the information provided by the requesting department, assessment of the request by the Office of Financial Planning, and any discussion at a meeting, UMC shall vote to approve the proposal, deny the proposal, or request revisions to the proposal from the requesting department.
+Based upon the information provided by the requesting department, assessment of the request by the Office of Financial Planning, and any discussion at a meeting, the University Management Committee shall vote to approve the proposal, deny the proposal, or request revisions to the proposal from the requesting department.

-Questions regarding this policy should be directed to the chair of UMC.
+Questions regarding this policy should be directed to the chair of the University Management Committee.